Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Understanding Iron Deficiency Anemia

-There are many different types of anaemia, with iron-deficiency anaemia being the most common.
+There are many different types of anaemia.
+Iron-deficiency anaemia is one of the most common.
 Especially in who experience periods affecting levels.

 I found it difficult, when trying to manage symptoms and get iron and ferritin levels up.
 Especially when it was my time of the month.
 This is due to having heavy periods, which would totally wipe me out.
 I felt I was on a losing battle, but I persevered and managed to fight the curve.
 Finding a good balance for what works for me – to keep my physical and mental health in check, was key in success.